 This is one of the most significant reasons to consider leaving a church.
 You may be in an environment where leaders are making very poor, even sinful decisions, and the church may be headed in a direction that you cannot support.
 The first step, of course, is to talk with the leaders to try to understand or resolve the issues you are struggling with.
 If, however, you cannot get peace about what is being done and the direction being taken, it is time to leave.

 Do not stay at a church you don’t believe in, following leaders you don’t support, just to collect a paycheck.
-You and your family will be much better off if you get a job at Walmart.
+You and your family will be much better off if you commit to leaving the ministry and get a job at Walmart.
 God is not calling you to be inauthentic in ministry, and he is not calling you to sow discord.
 There are times when the best thing you can do is to simply get out.

 YOUR ROLE IS TAKING A SIGNIFICANT TOLL ON YOUR FAMILY

-There came a time in the life of my family that I had to step away from vocational ministry.
+There came a time in the life of my family that I had to pursue leaving the ministry and step away from it.
 Unhealthy patterns in my leadership and relationships, combined with resentment building in my wife’s heart toward ministry and toward me, almost destroyed our marriage.
 After months of discord I realized it was time to step away.